PercussiveRepair/nyum/_recipes/moqueca.md

 ---

 * `500-750g` firm white fish - Halibut, Black Cod, Sea Bass (thicker cuts are best)
-* `1/2 tsp` salt
+* `½ tsp` salt
 * `1` lime, zest and juice

 > Rinse and pat dry the fish and cut into 2 inch pieces.
 Place in a bowl.
-Add salt, zest from half the lime and 1 tablespoon lime juice.
+Add salt, zest from half the lime and 1 tbsp lime juice.
 Massage lightly to coat all pieces well.
 Set aside.

 ## For the stew: